 Brian McGowan serves as chairman of the Board of Trustees.

 Michael E. Silverman, M.D., serves as the president of the medical staff.
-Today, he is a cardiologist with Cardiovascular Associates of Central Maryland.
+Today, he is a cardiologist with Cardiovascular Specialists of Central Maryland.

 HHF launches the Campus Development Campaign to raise $30 million toward the $105 million project goal.